 "When love is drying up in your life, look for the beauty around you.
 That is where love can be found."

 "You are so eager to help your friends, but you treat yourself so poorly.
 Stroke your heart once in a while."

-Read this for: taking good care of yourself, relaxing, looking inwards, slowing down, and being kinder to yourself and others.
+Read this book for: taking good care of yourself, relaxing, looking inwards, slowing down, and being kinder to yourself and others.

 Enjoy more from me

 - Retreat into my new book, Your Life in Bloom: Finding Your Path and Your Courage, Grounded in the Wisdom of Nature.

 - I'm also the author of Mountain Song: A Journey to Finding Quiet in the Swiss Alps, a book about my time living alone by the mountains.

 - If you love books, are feeling a little lost right now, and would love some gentle comfort and guidance, join The Sanctuary, my seven-day course to rebalance your life.